-This article discusses confidentiality agreement in the context of intellectual property and those circumstances where you want to convey or receive an idea, invention, intellectual property, or a marketing proposal for the purposes of evaluation.
+This article discusses non-disclosure agreements in the context of intellectual property and those circumstances where you want to convey or receive an idea or invention so that the parties can evaluate the idea.

 The situations where the information in this article may be useful include:

 - An inventor wants to pitch an idea to an investor, potential licensee or buyer, and vice versa.